mertozler/Company-Support-Management-System/README.md

 # Company Panel

 CompanyPanel was developed with .NET 5.0.
 N-Tier architectural structure was used in the project.
-The project was developed within the scope of the EGEBARKOD internship project.
+The project was developed within the scope of the <a href="https://egebarkod.com/">EGEBARKOD</a> internship project.
 The project performs integration processes for companies.

 ## Features